 As of 1 October 2015, it is illegal to smoke in a car (or other vehicles) with anyone under 18 present.
-The law is changing to protect children and young people from the dangers of secondhand smoke.
+The law was changed to protect children and young people from the dangers of secondhand smoke.

 Both the driver and the smoker could be fined £50.
-The law applies to every driver in England and Wales, including those aged 17 and those with a provisional driving licence.
+The law applies to every driver in England and Wales.
+This includes those aged 17 and those with a provisional driving licence.
 The law does not apply if the driver is 17 years old and is on their own in the car.
 For more information visit GOV.UK.